 Besides being important Mexican artists, Frida Kahlo and Diego Rivera were also compelling personalities with interesting public and private lives.
 The legends come to life when you visit these sites in Mexico City.
-You can learn more about them and their work, see the sites where their drama played out and get to know the places where they lived and see their art up close and in person.
+You can learn more about them and their work, see the sites where their personal lives full of drama played out and get to know the places where they lived and see their art up close and in person.

 These are the sites that no fan of Frida and Diego (or Mexican art in general) should miss on a visit to Mexico City.